MartinRapcan/MartinRapcan/README.md

 # Hello there! 👋

-I'm Martin, a full and a huge Star Wars fan!
-I've been a fan since I was a kid and I can't get enough of it.
+I'm Martin, a full-stack developer and a huge Star Wars fan!

 ## 🚀 Skills